New decodable books for ‘o as in love’ and ‘a’ as in ‘ball’

 I think my head would have imploded in the last 18 months without a Wordwall subscription (AUD$12 a month for all the games).
 I’ve made lots of activities which you can use for free, and so have many others.

-Only the crossword and hangman games require spelling rather than reading to play, but not to create.
+Only the crossword, hangman, spell the word and anagram games require spelling rather than reading to play, but not to create.
 I therefore get kids to help me create a game online: first choose a game, type the target words/sentences into it, then play the game, then go on the leader board.
 Playing the game again can be part of the homework, either on a computer or as a printable crossword or word search.
+It’s also possible to make little moveable alphabet/sound swap activities in the word magnets activity.

 2. Phonic Books Moon Dogs At Home books and other resources